-The leasing process is supported by a number of current market trends and you should watch those things very closely.
+The leasing process is supported by a number of current market trends and you should watch those things very closely; you can use them in your negotiations or prospecting for new business.
 Here are some ideas to help:

 - Market rents – The level and type of market rent applicable at any point in time should be known and assessed for each property type.
 It is hard to quote or pitch on a listing when you don’t have a real idea of what the market rents are.